Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Observability-aware control

 where $\boldsymbol{\Phi}_{T_k, T_{k+1}} = D\left(\boldsymbol{\phi}_{T_{k+1}} \boldsymbol{\phi}^{-1}_{T_{k}}\right)$ is the state transition map from time \(T_k\) to \(T_{k+1}\).\footnote{ Similar evolution laws relating the estimation means can also be obtained, but we omit their derivation here since they do not influence the evolution of covariances once the linear approximation around $\mathbf{x}^*(t) = \phi_t (\mathbf{x}^*_0)$ is admitted, as in Kalman filtering theory for linear systems. } Substituting the STLOG approximation in Eq.~\eqref{eq:stlogExpr} into Eq.~\eqref{eq:kalmanlike1} leads to Eq.~\eqref{eq:kalmanlike1stlog}.

 \end{proof} \end{prop} Our observability-aware control principle is to collectively maximize the lower bounds to precision improvements, embodied by the minimum eigenvalue of the STLOG in Eq.~\eqref{eq:Tkbound}, along a trajectory.
+This corresponds to a safety-oriented, robustness-driven design: by maximizing the smallest eigenvalue, the controller prioritizes the least observable state direction, guaranteeing a minimum reduction in estimation uncertainty and preventing severe loss of observability that could lead to CLS divergence.
 This is represented by the objective:

-The \emph{observability-predictive controller (OPC)} optimizes \(V\) under a receding horizon framework with the finite horizon taken to be \(N = 20\) in our software implementation:
+The \emph{observability-predictive controller (OPC)} optimizes \(V\) under a receding horizon framework with a horizon \(N\):